hemantksingh/messup-learn/People/Capabilites.md

 Other competencies to look out for:

-* Ability to sell your ideas e.g. get buyin for tech debt
+* Ability to sell your ideas e.g. get buy-in for tech debt
   * provide solid building blocks for rapid delivery
   * reduce the number of support issues in a particular area of the code
 * Working in the open - demonstrate progress transparently